Manitoba Historical Society

 Historic Sites of Manitoba: Guest Block (596-598 Main Street, Winnipeg)

-A portion of this three-storey brick building on Main Street in Winnipeg, measuring 22 feet by 70 feet, was designed by local architect James Chisholm and built in 1902 by Davidson Brothers for William John Guest.
-It was expanded in 1909 on a design by architect George William Northwood built by James Gerald Latimer.
+This three-storey brick building on Main Street in Winnipeg, measuring 22 feet by 70 feet, was designed by local architect James Chisholm and built in 1902 at a cost of about $9,000 by Davidson Brothers for fish merchant William John Guest.

 Guest Block